Autumn Statement: What it means for your money

 From next April, the current package of help measures with energy bills will be more targeted at the lowest-earning households.

 Currently, the energy price guarantee caps energy bills for the average home at £2,500 per year.
-From next April, this cap will rise to £3,000, and remain at this level for 12 months.
+From next April, this cap will rise to £3,000, and remain at this level for 12 months, saving the government £14bn.

-The £400 support package received by all UK households will not be repeated, but households on means tested benefits will receive a cost of living payment worth £900, pensioner households will receive £300 and those with disabilities £150.
+The £400 support package received by all UK households will not be repeated next year, but households on means tested benefits will receive a cost of living payment worth £900, pensioner households will receive £300 and those with disabilities £150.

+Households using alternative fuels such as heating oil will see support this winter doubled from £100 to £200.

+The government may “revisit the parameters” of the scheme if wholesale energy costs increase substantially.
+It will also consult on measures to cap the amount of state support that large energy users can receive from April 2023, but would seek to protect vulnerable people with high energy needs.

-The measures will be partially funded by higher windfall taxes on energy companies.
+The help measures will be partially funded by higher windfall taxes on energy companies.

-The chancellor confirmed that both means-tested benefits and the national living wage would also rise by 10.1 per cent next April.
+The chancellor confirmed that means-tested benefits would also rise by 10.1 per cent next April, and the and the national living wage by 9.7 per cent.

 Property